 - Any bat training involving handling live bats

-Current Status (August 2021 onwards) – Amber, Medium Risk.
-This means we can proceed with caution, and use the protect strategies below to mitigate risk.
+Current Status (Feb 2022 onwards) – Amber, Medium Risk*.
+This means we can proceed with caution, and use the Amber (and Green) protect strategies below to mitigate risk.

 Protect measures to be applied at all future bat contact events – Green, Low risk